 Long associated with love and passion, red is an invitation to raise the temperature, to feel more and be more.
-Expressed in the vibrancy of coral, the depth of cornelian or the irresistible power of ruby, it will always attract.
-And always fascinate.
+Expressed in the vibrancy of coral, the depth of cornelian or the irresistible power of ruby, it will always attract and fascinate.

 THE SYMBOL OF INFINITY

-Rare in nature, and long prized by painters, blue invites the viewer to look deeper, further, all the way to infinity.
-In precious, fine and ornamental stones, it is the color of sapphire, sodalite, and of lapis lazuli made even more dazzling with its speckles of gold.
+Rare in nature and long prized by painters, blue invites the viewer to look deeper, further, all the way to infinity.
+In precious, fine and ornamental stones, it is the colour of sapphire, sodalite, and a lapis lazuli made even more dazzling with its speckles of gold.

 A PROMISE OF ESCAPISM

-Recalling summer Mediterranean days and exotic lagoons, turquoise is a promise of escape, to warmth and sunshine, to the exquisite sensation of sun on skin.
-Whether in stones of aquamarine, opal or Paraiba tourmaline, it expresses the joy of being free to live each moment.
+Recalling Mediterranean summer days and exotic lagoons, turquoise is a promise of escape to warmth and sunshine, to the exquisite sensation of sun on your skin.
+Whether in stones of aquamarine, opal or Paraiba tourmaline, it expresses the joy of being free to live each moment to the full.